 Sports betting bill particulars

-Sports betting champions Bob Rita and Mike Zalewski had to do a lot of horse trading to get sports betting tacked onto a capital bill and eventually passed.
+Sports betting champions and state legislators Bob Rita and Mike Zalewski had to do a lot of horse trading to get sports betting tacked onto a capital bill and eventually passed.
 That meant including a mandate for official league data, requiring in-person registration for the first 18 months, delaying the launch of stand-alone mobile platforms, banning betting on Illinois colleges, and including some tricky branding rules.
 By the end of it, stakeholders were happy to have sports betting, but had plenty to unpack.

 The ‘penalty box’